andrew/ultimate-awesome/README.md

 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
 - [awesome-xcode-plugins](https://github.com/youssman/awesome-xcode-plugins) - Awesome Xcode plugins to rocket your productivity :).
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
-- [awesome-bigtable](https://github.com/zrosenbauer/awesome-bigtable) - :zap: Delightful list of Google Bigtable resources, packages and interesting finds.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
+- [awesome-areweyet](https://github.com/avidseeker/awesome-areweyet) - Current adoption status of various technologies.
 - [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [awesome-csv](https://github.com/csvspecs/awesome-csv) - Awesome Comma-Separated Values (CSV) - What's Next? - Frequently Asked Questions (F.A.Q.s) - Libraries & Tools.
 - [awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.